- How Eligibility for Student Financial Aid is Calculated

 Estimated Cost of Attendance

-The chart below lists cost examples for full-time enrollment in Fall and Spring semesters.
+The chart below lists cost examples for full-time enrollment in Fall and Spring semesters for an Ohio resident.
 These figures are averages, and your actual cost may be different.
 If you are enrolled less than full-time or taking classes for only part of the semester, your cost of attendance will be updated after the freeze date has been reached.

 The cost of attendance is not the amount owed to Owens.